SrvPioneer/Bulk-Pro-Order-and-Product-Report-Analysis-from-January-to-April-2020/README.md

 * Maximum product has been launched in january with quantity 22.74k and overall percentage 32.32
 * Most of order coming from tele sales which is around 80M.
 * Maxmim google search has been done randomly.

+# Conclusion:
+The conclusion of this project is the actionable insights that can be used to optimize the business processes, improve profitability, and enhance the overall customer experience.
+These insights can be used to inform decision-making and drive business growth and success.